The original goal of the Sierra Buttes Trail Stewardship was to mitigate the impact of heavy trail traffic in Downieville, California.

 Our Volunteer Driven Organization

-Many started supporting SBTS by becoming an Annual or Core Member, rode with our Downieville bike shop Yuba Expeditions, or worked as a volunteer at a Trail Daze or competed and spectated at our race events.
-Their dedication to the Tribe has grown from there and the many memorable outdoor experiences we provide.
-We are very grateful for the Tribe’s support in keeping us going.
+Many started supporting SBTS by, riding with our Downieville bike shop Yuba Expeditions, or worked as a volunteer at a Trail Daze or competed and spectated at our race events.
+Their dedication to the family has grown from there and the many memorable outdoor experiences we provide.
+We are very grateful for the family’s support in keeping us going.

 Helping Other Communities